runceel/letslearnmcp-csharp/part2-monkey-app.md

 - **Expected Output**: A console application with the following menu structure:

 **Sample Copilot Command**:
-> "Create a Program.cs file that displays an interactive menu for the monkey app.
+> "Update the Program.cs file that displays an interactive menu for the monkey app.
 The menu should have options to: 1) List all monkeys, 2) Get details for a specific monkey by name, 3) Get a random monkey, 4) Exit.
 Include ASCII art of a monkey face when displaying monkey details.
 Use the MonkeyHelper class methods and show access counts for each monkey."

 **Expected Console Output**:
 ```